-Other directions for good teaching and characteristics of adult learners are given in Chapter 6.
+Other directions for good teaching are given in Chapter 6.

 HOW TO TEACH SGC COURSES

 THE CLASSROOM

 The teacher should arrange the classroom in advance if possible.
 Students should be seated in an arrangement that lets them see each other.
 The teacher should make sure that the space will be free from distracting activities and noises during the class time.
 The teacher should try to make sure there will be comfortable seating, a comfortable temperature, and good lighting.
 An outdoor study area can be good if there are not too many distractions.